meetings/developer-docs/affiliate-installation/README.md

     MTN.init();

 ### 3. Add Meet Me button markup to add buttons

 Adding the following markup will create a Meet Me -button pointing to the user matching USER\_TOKEN.

     <script type="MTN/app" data-token="USER_TOKEN" data-type="meetme|schedule" data-color="blue|silver|gray|dark"></script>

-### 4. Provide a method for translating USER_TOKENs to emails
+### 4. Provide a method for translating USER\_TOKENs to emails

 In Meetin.gs users are identified by their email, but we don not want you to place those emails to customers' client side pages.
 Thus we need a way for you to translate the USER\_TOKEN values you use to the actual user emails you want to query.

 Currently Meetin.gs supports two main options: 1.
-An URL to a properly formatted CSV file and 2.
+A URL to a properly formatted CSV file and 2.
 A HTTP service for the translations.
 These approaches are detailed further in the upcoming subsections.

 A method relying on symmetric encryption of the emails is on the roadmap and will be prioritized according to developer interest.

 #### 4.1 Option 1: Provide a URL to a properly formatted CSV

 A properly formatted CSV file must be UTF-8 encoded, must contain unique column names as the first row and must contain the column names "TOKEN" and "EMAIL" (case insensisive).
-Here is the CSV spec we consider appropriate: http://tools.ietf.org/html/rfc4180
+Here is the CSV spec we honor: http://tools.ietf.org/html/rfc4180

-The CSV file can also contain additional columns.
-Some of these are used to prefill the returned user data if the user is not yet a registered Meetin.gs user.
+The CSV file can also additional columns, all of which are passed to the Meetin.gs button customization infrastructure as named parameters.
+If an additional column conflicts with one of Meetin.gs provided additional columns, the value acts as a default value.
+Default values will be replaced with Meetin.gs values if the user in question has registered to Meetin.gs and the information in question has been provided for that user.

 #### 4.2 Option 2: Provide a HTTP service for the translations

+When a request to display a Meetin.gs scheduler button arrives from the client, Meetin.gs sends a HTTP GET request to an URL that you have specified.
+Two query parameters are added to the URL, overwriting existing parameters if they exist:

+    token - the user token that should be used to look up the email of the target user checksum - not implemented yet

+Your HTTP endpoint should return with a simple UTF-8 encoded JSON object structure that contains at least the key "email".

+The response object can also contain additional keys, all of which are passed to the Meetin.gs button customization infrastructure as named parameters.
+If an additional column conflicts with one of Meetin.gs provided additional columns, the value acts as a default value.
+Default values will be replaced with Meetin.gs values if the user in question has registered to Meetin.gs and the information in question has been provided for that user.

 ##### Request that Meetin.gs makes to your site